totaljs/framework/minify/total.js/readme.md

 web framework for node.js
 =========================

-__total.js__ is the best ever web application framework for creating a rich web sites and web services.
+__total.js__ is web application framework for creating a rich web sites and web services.
 The framework has good documentation and contains many examples.
 Please support the framework on GitHub and other social networks.

 > Current version (1.2.3) is __stable version__.